-Our Program is a Full Member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and are a member of the Canadian Council of Professional Psychology Programs (CCPPP).
+We are currently in the process of an application to be a Provisional Member of Association of Psychology Postdoctoral and Internship Centers.
+We are planning to seek accreditation by the Canadian Psychological Association (CPA) for the 2025-26 residency year.
+We are also a member of the Canadian Council of Professional Psychology Programs (CCPPP).